 We will commit to a high level of mutual support and trust among all members of the learning community at all levels of the district system.

 We will manage the district’s resources in a manner that addresses the needs of the community, establishes community partnerships, and builds community support.

 We will recognize and celebrate the individual and collective efforts and achievements of the Iron County School District community.

 - Collaboration within our district MTSS Framework

-All professional learning community teams will continue to increase their level of functionality by a minimum of 10% over the course of the school year as measured by the Formative Assessment of Collaborative Teams (FACT) tool in a pre/post context. *
+All professional learning community teams will increase their level of functionality by a minimum of 10% over the course of the school year as measured by the ICSD Professional Learning Team and Building Leadership Team (PLT & BLT) Reflection Rubric.

 Anecdotal and observation data can also be considered in determining increased functionality.

 - Increase student math achievement in grades K-12

 - We will increase the percentage of students growth in math proficiency by 5% as measured by common formative assessments in grades PreK-12.
 Baseline data will be collected using the state’s new RISE assessment for grades 3-8, Utah Aspire Plus for grades 9-10, and ACT for 11th grade.

 - Increase student literacy achievement in ELA grades K-12